 Why share content?

 If you want to succeed with the Social Selling discipline, it is important to create awareness and confidence in yourself as a professional person, as this helps to support interest, sales, and loyalty from current and potential customers.
-By sharing relevant and valuable content, you can create awareness of yourself and give the receiver a positive impression of you, and thus indirectly your company.
-The content you send, and share is crucial to your Social Selling outcome.
+In addition, by sharing relevant and valuable content, you can create awareness of yourself and give the receiver a positive impression of you, and thus indirectly your company.
+The content you send and share is crucial to your Social Selling outcome.

 Use content strategically